Difference between metals and nonmetals

 Conclusion

-Metals and nonmetals are not merely collections of elemental properties but are fundamental to the composition and functionality of the world.
-The dichotomy between their properties drives the diversity of their applications and their roles in chemical reactions.
+Metals and non-metals are not only the collections of elemental properties but are fundamental to the composition and functionality of the world.

 Take this QUIZ and test your Knowledge on Difference between metals and nonmetals